trisfaizal/Marketing-Site/src/_drafts/maintenance-post-mortem.md

 ### Why 3 hours not 2?

 Once we completed the database upgrades with 15 minutes to spare.
-We turned the app back on to point at the new database and saw our performance crushed.
-We turned our error back on and ran `VACUUM ANALYZE`&nbsp;on our database.
+We turned the app back on to point at the new database and the performance was abysmal.
+We needed to run the SQL command&nbsp;`VACUUM ANALYZE`&nbsp;on our database.
 This solved all of our issues but took some time.
 A nasty surprise at the end of a fairly seamless migration.

 &nbsp;